 Best practices companies need to adopt

 Overall, the experts agree there are ways for companies to reduce worker burnout and disengagement and increase retention.
 They say the companies that are making employees work remotely the same way they were working in the office without new policies are the most likely to lose their best workers.

 Professor Choudhury suggests that these are the best practices that employers can adopt to make sure remote workers are feeling engaged, mentored, and not getting stressed out by working too hard:

 - Virtual watercoolers – where employees can talk to senior managers and mentors can talk to mentees in structured informal conversations as a way of cutting through the corporate hierarchy.

 “In my research with a large global bank, we experimentally set up some interns to talk to super senior managers, while others did not.
 We found that the interns who were able to speak to these really senior managers were able to perform much better.”

 - Measuring productivity on quality of work instead of how long or how many hours people work

 “It’s easy to say but very hard to do because with every task and function you have to reinvent productivity measurement.
 But that’s the reality of what it takes to be a successful remote organization.”

-- Embrace asynchronous communications such as working on shared documents or developing ideas on platforms like Slack so you can have less meetings
+- Embrace asynchronous communications such as working on shared documents or developing ideas on platforms like Slack so you can have fewer meetings

-“Not every work- related communication has to happen in person or on Zoom or through a phone call.
-Clearing out the clutter from people's calendars provides them with time necessary to do the deep introspective thinking needed to handle their projects better.
+“Not every work-related communication has to happen in person or on Zoom or through a phone call.
+Clearing out the clutter from people's calendars provides them with the time necessary to do the deep introspective thinking needed to handle their projects better.
 It’s really helpful, especially for introverts, not to have meeting overload and for people across time zones.”